Paul Downing (footballer): Portsmouth

 On 21 June 2019, it was announced Downing had signed for League One side Portsmouth on a free transfer, signing a three-year contract after being released by Blackburn Rovers.
 Having spent the second half of the 2021–22 season on loan away from the club, Downing was released at the end of the season.

 Rochdale (loan)

 On 13 January 2022, Downing signed for Rochdale on loan for the rest of the season.

 Hereford

 On 31 August 2023, after 16 months without a club, Downing signed for National League North club Hereford, linking up with former Blackburn teammate Paul Caddis.
 He made his debut in a 1–0 home defeat to Southport two days later.
 On 17 October 2023, it was announced that Downing had signed a contract to stay at Hereford until the end of the 2023–24 season.

 Kidderminster Harriers

 On 20 June 2024, Downing signed a one-year contract with National League North club Kidderminster Harriers.
 He was released at the end of the season.

 Worcester City

 On 17 June 2025, Downing signed for Southern League Premier Division Central club Worcester City.

+On 12 June 2026, Downing announced his retirement from football.